Edinburg Data Points

 - 1,080 total acres of land

-- 5,000-foot runway with potential to extend beyond 9,000 feet
+- 5,000-foot runway with plans to extend to 7,500 feet

 - Connected by 5 border points of entry